-- Composition 1: Composition to a brief (36 marks). - Composition 2: Free composition (36 marks).
-A minimum of three minutes of music in total is required.

-A minimum of three minutes of music in total is required.
-This component is 30% of GCSE marks (72 marks).
+- · Composition 1: Composition to a brief (36 marks). - Composition 2: Free composition (36 marks).
+A minimum of three minutes of music in total is required. - This component is 30% of GCSE marks (72 marks).
 Non-exam assessment (NEA) will be internally marked by teachers and externally moderated by AQA.